wildonion/gem/README.md

 * behavioural graph virtual machine (gvm) using `Rc` and `RefCell` of each player collected by the history of each event's `phases` field, event collaboration queue (ecq) and match making rating (mmr) engines

-* redis pubsub streaming to publish ecq (for registered events) and mmr (for event suggestion to players) topics inside `core/panel/events/redis` folder then complete their actor notifs structure inside `core/panel/events/ws` folder along with their postman collection endpoints.
+* redis pubsub streaming to publish ecq (for registered events) and mmr (for event suggestion to players) topics inside `core/panel/events/redis` folder then complete their actor notifs structure inside `core/panel/events/ws` folder

 * publish docker containers to docker hub also add CI/CD setup in digitalocean